UK Climate Projections News

 The UKCP Local (2.2km) data have been updated, following a correction to the computer code identified in September 2020 and some additional science improvements.
 Top-level climate change messages from UKCP are unchanged because no other UKCP product is affected.
 For any application, we still recommend considering the full suite of UKCP products.
 The new Local (2.2km) data generally shows improved consistency with the Regional (12km) data.

 The code error related to how much solid precipitation falls as snow and how much as graupel (small, soft ice pellets that typically form in convective clouds).
 The science improvements mainly relate to the representation of the snowpack.
-Full details can be found in the UKCP Local Update Report and FAQ, both available from the Guidance and Science Reports page.
+Full details can be found in the UKCP Local Update Report (available on the Science reports page) and FAQ (available from the Guidance page).

 For this reason, snow is primarily affected, and in turn winter temperature and hourly precipitation extremes.
 Where these variables have been studied using the Local (2.2km) data, the analysis should be repeated using this new data.
 Winter mean precipitation and heavy daily precipitation events are affected in present-day climate, but the future changes are not significantly different in the new Local (2.2km) data.
 There should be little effect on summer temperature, summer mean precipitation and cloud cover.